YuthanaR/YuthanaR/README.md

     - AspNet Core 6.0  for running BackOffice.Ids, BackOffice.Api
     - FTP and SAMBA for deploying projects
 ## Projects
+    ### BackOffice.Ids
-    ### BackOffice.Ids is an authentication and authorization server.
+    This project is an authentication and authorization server.
 The project was created based on AspNetCore with Individual account template, addon with Duende IdentityServer api.
+    ### BackOffice.Api
-    ### BackOffice.Api is AspNetCore Web Api project, supports OAuth2.0 and OpenIdConnect.
+    This is AspNetCore Web Api project, supports OAuth2.0 and OpenIdConnect.
 The project implement Claim and Role base authorization.
+    ### BackOffice.Commerce
-    ### BackOffice.Commerce  is .Net core library project provides business logic services, includes data access layers, models.
+    This is .NET core library project provides business logic services, includes data access layers, models.
+    ### BackOffice.Web
-    ### BackOffice.Web is Angular project, calling services from BackOffice.Api by getting authentication and authorization from BackOffice.Ids.
+    This project is Angular project, calling services from BackOffice.Api by getting authentication and authorization from BackOffice.Ids.
+    ### BackOffice.Client
-    ### BackOffice.Client is AspNetCore Console application.
+    This project is AspNetCore Console application.
 This project is for:
         - running data migration
         - seeding demo data
         - testing api functions.